wli-linda/fritter-backend/README.md

 - `412` if user doens't currently follow the other user
 - `404` if `userId` is invalid

-#### `GET /api/followers/posts` - Retrieve all posts from user's followings
+#### `GET /api/followers/freets` - Retrieve all freets from user's followings

 **Returns**

-- An object with details of all the posts and associated users sorted in descending order by date modified of posts
+- An object with details of all the freets and associated users sorted in descending order by date modified of freets

 **Throws**